koichiro-kamide/Few-shotHAAD/README.md

 ## License
 This code is distributed under the [MIT License](LICENSE).

-Note that this repository depends on third-party libraries and includes/adapts third-party code and datasets (e.g., PyTorch3D, HumanMAC, HumanAct12), each of which has its own license/terms that must also be followed.
+This repository uses third-party libraries and datasets (e.g., PyTorch3D, HumanMAC, HumanAct12), each of which has its own license/terms that must also be followed.